Sunand-e/Zanda-wiki/Repositories.md

 #### **Notes**

--   **Static Export Workflow:** During the CI/CD pipeline, Next.js generates a fully static version of the site, optimizing it for deployment to a static hosting environment.
-This approach eliminates the need for server-side rendering in production, ensuring scalability and simplified infrastructure.
+-   **Static Export Workflow:** During the CI/CD pipeline, Next.js generates a fully static version of the site.
--   **Apollo and Zustand Usage:** Apollo Client manages API-related state, while Zustand is used for lightweight, standalone state management needs like UI controls or session data.
+-   **Apollo and Zustand Usage:** Apollo Client manages API-related state, while Zustand is used for any other complex state management needs, e.g. table state data.